 You must have access to a computing device and internet connection that allows you to share your screen in online meetings while having a voice conversation.
+While sharing your screen you will be asked to run your java programs so the device you use must be capable of compiling and running your java assignments.

 A video feed is nice for online meetings but is not required.
+Screen sharing is required.